 Mammonism

 In the beginning there is no money, people barter.
-I fish, you farm, she weaves fabric.
-We each uses our own product to exchange for other’s products.
-As this becomes a common practice, issues of fair trade arise and exchange ratios between various products are gradually established.
-For example, one foot of cloth equals two pounds of fish or three pounds of wheat - based on the amount of labor involved in producing these products.
+I fish, you farm, and she weaves.
+We each exchange our product for the products of others.
+As this becomes a common practice, issues of fair trade arise and standard exchange ratios between various products are gradually established.
+For example, two pounds of fish can be exchanged for one foot of cloth or three pounds of wheat, based on the amount of labor required to produce those products.
 But such direct barter is inconvenient.
 You may want my fish, but I do not want your wheat but her cloth, and she wants your wheat, not my fish.
-How can we do the transactions?
+How do we do the transactions?
 Thus, money as a medium of exchange comes in handy.
 With money, trade becomes easier.

-Initially money is things that people all desire, such as cattle and salt.
+Initially money is things that people all desire, such as salt and cattle.
 People first convert their products into such commonly desired goods, then use these commonly desired goods to exchange for other products.
-A pound of salt can be exchanged for a foot of cloth or two pounds of fish, since the average labor employed in producing these quantities of product is equivalent.
-Precious metals such as gold and silver eventually become the most common form of money because these rare metals have high values, are easy to carry, and can be conveniently cut into pieces to accurately measure the values of other products.
+A pound of salt can buy a foot of cloth, two pounds of fish, or three pounds of wheat, because the average labor employed in producing these quantities of product is equivalent.
+Precious metals such as gold and silver eventually become the most common form of money because these rare metals have high values, are easy to carry and store, and can be conveniently cut into pieces to accurately measure the values of other products.

-But people soon discovered that this way of exchange is still cumbersome.
-Since money is only used to measure or represent the values of products, it doesn't have to be a materiel good.
+People soon discovered that this way of exchange is still cumbersome.
+Since money is only used to measure or represent the values of products, itself doesn't have to be a materiel good.
 A piece of paper can do the same job and is much easier to carry.
 Thus money changes form from tangible goods to paper bills.
 It then becomes apparent that even paper money is unnecessary, as transactions can be done electronically.
 Thus money changes form again from paper bills to digital money - electronic numbers that are stored on computers or mobile devices.
 These electronic numbers now become the life ambition of the modern people.

 This way, while the nation's physical wealth does not increase, some people can make a lot of money through unfair trade.
 This practice undermines the fundamental principle in trade.
 The essence of trade is the exchange of labor.
 A fair exchange reflects the equivalent amounts of labor involved in producing the products.
 Since the exchange ratios of all products are proportional, the increase in price of one product will trigger a chain reaction of inflation.
-As a result, houses, cars, groceries, utilities, services, all become more and more expensive, and the government has to raise taxes just to keep even if nothing else.
+As a result, houses, cars, groceries, utilities, services, all become more expensive, and the government has to raise taxes just to keep even if nothing else.
 The victims are the ordinary working people.
-In today's America, 63% of people are unable to pay a $500 surprise bill, but a small number of tycoons benefiting from this unfair system that they have created have accumulated tremendous wealth that reached astronomical figures.
+In today's America, 63% of people are unable to pay a $500 surprise bill, but a handful of individuals benefiting from this unfair system that they have created have accumulated tremendous wealth that reached astronomical figures.

 May 24, 2016